christian berstart brut

 George Widener

 A former U.S. Air Force technician, chronically depressed and antisocial, it is only when he reached his thirties that he was diagnosed with Asperger’s syndrome.
 His syndrome is characterized by an eidetic memory that allows him to insert in his works a lot of data, especially encrypted, relating to his favorite subjects.
 Time, magic squares, the Titanic, and fictional megalopolises are among the recurring themes of his drawings.
 Present, among others, in the collections of the Smithsonian (Washington), his art has been shown at the Palais de Tokyo, in Paris, in the cult exhibition Le Bord des Mondes or in Alternative Guide to the Universe at the Hayward Gallery in London.
-In 2024, it will be exhibited at Lafayette Anticipations (Paris).
+In 2024, he was exhibited at Lafayette Anticipations (Paris).

 More